Occupation Report ยท Public Sector & Social Care

 Your personalised plan

-Social Workers score 22/100 on average — but your score depends on seniority, location, and skills.
+Social Workers score 22/100 on average — but your number depends on seniority, sector, and whether Case Recording & Documentation is most of your week or a corner of it.

 Not a Social Worker?
 Check your own score.